joshmtucker/OrientationEvents/README.md

 variableName.motion.rotationRate # Rate of change on all axes.
 Expressed in degrees per second variableName.motion.interval # Interval of time in milliseconds that data is obtained from device

+###
+NOTE

+While the values are updated frequently inside the module, you will need to use a setTimeout/setInterval (or build-in for Framer: Utils.delay/Utils.interval) to grab updated values in your project.
+See ExampleDeviceOrientationEvents.framer to see how I implemented an interval to grab values.

+Potentially extending Framer.Events for better support is on my to-do list (something I need to learn).
 ```

 ## Smoothing